-Similarly, the EU Competitiveness and Innovation Framework Programme also highlights areas identified in the socio-economic analysis for the region, such as competitiveness of enterprises, promotion of innovation and the promotion of energy efficiency.
-One of the key blocks of activities is the Entrepreneurship and Innovation Programme which fits with support under Priority 1 of the ERDF Programme.
+Similarly, the EU Competitiveness and Innovation Framework Programme (CIP) also highlights areas identified in the socio-economic analysis for the region, such as competitiveness of enterprises, promotion of innovation and the promotion of energy efficiency.
+One of the key blocks of activities is the Entrepreneurship and Innovation Programme which fits with support under both Priorities 1 and 2 of the ERDF Programme.